dev-raimundos/uniform-management/README.md

 ## 4. Authentication Flow

 1. The legacy PHP system authenticates the user and redirects with a **JWT bearer token**.
-2. The **Next.js proxy** intercepts the request, extracts the token, and sets it as an `httpOnly` cookie.
+2. The **Next.js middleware** intercepts the request, extracts the token, and sets it as an `httpOnly` cookie.
 3. On app load, the **`getCurrentUser()`** service calls the backend `/me` endpoint using that cookie.
 4. The user data is stored in the **Zustand global store**.
 5. Components use **`useCurrentUser()`** to access the authenticated user reactively across the app.